mo7amed3la2/laravel-achievements-and-badges-feature/README.md

 ## Unlocking Achievements
-Achievements can be unlocked by using the Achiever trait. use it in user model and you can use functions unlock.
+Achievements can be unlocked via using the `Achiever` trait who placed in `App\Traits`. use it in user model and you can use function unlock.

 ```php
 $user->unlock($achivement);